 Click a device symbol to obtain detailed information including the access device used to physically connect to the wired network (switch, port, speed and VLAN).
 Multiple wired connections and wireless connections are also handled.

 Using the symbol popover you also connect to devices supporting some remote access protocol (Apple RDP, HTTP, HTTPS, Telnet and SSH).

-Symbol popovers also displays the device IP interfaces table and the ports table for Layer 2 devices including MAC addresses, port speeds, link aggregate group (LAG) membership and VLAN information.
+Symbol popovers also displays device IP interfaces and ports tables for Layer 2 devices including MAC addresses, port speeds, link aggregate groups (LAG) membership, VLAN and connected endpoint information..

 Although the main objective of NetworkView is to automatically monitor network resources, you can modify the properties of the existing device symbols and add and remove symbols and connections.

 Stackable switch symbols can be edited to set the number or units and the exact model of each unit.